Australia men's national under-20 soccer team: 2025 AFC U-20 Asian Cup

 Australia were drawn in Group A alongside host team China, Qatar and Kyrgyzstan.
 The team won all 3 group stage matches, earning 9 points and taking top spot in Group A. In the quarter-finals, Australia defeated Iraq 3–2, with a late winner from Alex Badolato helping the team qualify for the semi-finals and return to the U-20 World Cup after 12 years.
 Entering the semi-finals against a Japan, the team defeated Japan 2–0.

 Australia qualified for the final against Saudi Arabia.
 Australia scored early through Louis Agosti in the 24th minute but could not maintain the lead.
 Saudi Arabia scored a late first half equaliser through Talal Haji in first half injury time.
 The two teams were tied 1–1 after 90 minutes of regulation and 30 minutes of extra time.
 In the penalty shootout, Australia won 5–4, thereby winning the AFC U-20 Asian Cup for the first time and the first Asian youth football championship since Australia joined the AFC.

 2025 FIFA U-20 World Cup

-Australia were drawn in Group D alongside Italy, Argentina and Cuba.
+By finishing among the top four teams at the 2025 U-20 Asian Cup, Australia qualified for the 2025 FIFA U-20 World Cup in Chile.
+The team was drawn in Group D alongside Italy, Argentina and Cuba.

+They lost their first match against Italy 1–0 and lost the second match to Argentina 4–1 with the single goal scored by Daniel Bennie.
+In their third group match, Australia defeated Cuba 3–1 with a goal from Bennie and two goals scored by Max Caputo.

+Australia finished third in the group, but were not ranked among the best third place teams that would progress to the knockout stage.

 Players

 Current squad

-The following 21-player squad was called up for the 2025 FIFA U-20 World Cup.
+The following 23 players were called up to the squad for the 2027 AFC U-20 Asian Cup qualification phase on 31 August – 6 September 2026.

-Caps and goals correct as of the game against Cuba on 4 October 2025.
+Caps and goals correct as of 6 September 2026, after the match against Indonesia.